Our Partners & Sponsors

 Geophysical Institute University of Alaska at Fairbanks (UAF) is a partner with major experience of monitoring and hazard assessment of volcanoes in the Pacific NW, particularly tephra fall and dispersion.

-GeoScience Australia is playing an important role in developing models, methods, information and tools to analyse hazard risk and impacts as well as building scientific capacity within government and technical agencies in Australia and the region.
-The Regional Risk team manages, and is a key provider of, Geoscience Australia's technical expertise and advice to the Australian Agency for International Development (AusAID).
-Development of natural hazard risk information is the key focus of support to AusAID, in line with the AusAID's Disaster Risk Reduction policy.
+Geoscience Australia is playing an important role in developing models, methods, information and tools to analyse hazard, risk and impacts in Australia, as well as building scientific capacity within government and technical agencies in the Asia-Pacific region.
+The Regional Risk Section manages, and is a key provider of, Geoscience Australia's technical expertise and advice on natural hazard risk analysis to the Department of Foreign Affairs and Trade (DFAT), the department responsible for Australia’s aid program.
+Development of natural hazard risk information is the key focus of support to the Australian Aid program, in line with DFAT’s Disaster Risk Reduction policy.

 GNS Science is responsible for monitoring all the volcanoes (as well as earthquakes, tsunami and landslides) in New Zealand under the GeoNet Project funded by the New Zealand Earthquake Commission.
 GNS Science also provides advice information to the Wellington VAAC in the wider south-west Pacific.
 GNS Science are leading the New Zealand Natural Hazards Research Platform, which provides a co-ordinated approach to natural hazards research, funded by the NZ government.
 Key aims are to address “all peril probabilistic risk assessments", which aims at comparing risk between the different perils (volcano, earthquake, tsunami, land instability, weather hazards).
 Their work includes developing databases on volcanic hazard, vulnerability and risk, studies of social impacts and assessing volcanic risk around New Zealand and overseas.